RSA Pupil Design Awards Competition

 How the RSA Pupil Design Awards work and what support we offer to help you run the competition.

 Sign up for lesson plans, training, and mentors

 - Send you a teacher resource pack and pupil resource pack, developed with Fixperts.
 The teacher’s pack includes tools, activities and suggested lesson plans, as well as this year’s design briefs.

-- Invite you to an online mentoring session in May 2020.
+- Invite you to an online mentoring session.
 Our mentors are all successful designers and previous winners of the RSA Student Design Awards.
 Find out more about mentor visits.

 Once you’ve registered, you can decide how you want to deliver the RSA Pupil Design Awards.

 Some schools choose to make the Pupil Design Awards part of classroom teaching: previous entrants have incorporated the competition into Design & Technology, English, Science, and PSHE.

 Other schools have run the competition as part of an extracurricular design club.
 Whichever approach you choose, the competition is there to help to raise the profile of design and technology in your school and to develop important skills such as collaboration, confidence, and creative and critical thinking.

 Then, support pupils to choose one of the three briefs.
 Each brief contains a real-world problem for pupils to solve, and some ideas to get them thinking about the challenge.
 See this year’s briefs.